YozoraXCII/TMDb-Labels-for-Plex/README.md

 The script uses Plex’s built-in search methods to retrieve only the shows that match the filters provided via --tmdb, --title, --collection, or --label.

-For --tmdb, it fetches the show’s title from TMDb and searches Plex by that title.
+For `--tmdb`, it fetches the show’s title from TMDb and searches Plex by that title.

-For --title, it searches Plex directly.
+For -`-title`, it searches Plex directly.

-For --collection, it retrieves only the items in the specified collection.
+For `--collection`, it retrieves only the items in the specified collection. (**Note**: This only works for Non-Smart collections)

-For --label, it filters for shows that already have that label.
+For -`-label`, it filters for shows that have the specified label.
+This can be used for Kometa Smart Label collections.

-**Label Updating:**

-Upcoming Episode Labels:
-If an upcoming episode is scheduled to air within DAYS_TO_CONSIDER days, the script adds a label:

-"New Episode <date>" if the upcoming episode is part of the latest season and not a season premiere.

-"New Season <date>" if the upcoming episode is a season premiere.

-Season Labels:
-The script determines the season label based solely on the last aired episode in that season.
-If that episode qualifies (as a Pilot, Season Premiere, Mid-Season Finale, Season Finale, or Series Finale), it applies that label to the season.
-The latest season’s label is also applied to the show.

-Status Labels:
-The script adds status labels (like Status: Returning Series) based on the TMDb status.

 ## Installation